Correctional Facilities

 Why humidify correctional facilities?

-Even with preventive measures and mitigation strategies in place, correctional facilities face an extraordinary challenge protecting incarcerated people and staff from airborne viruses.
+Even with preventive measures and mitigation strategies in place, correctional facilities face the extraordinary challenge of protecting incarcerated people and staff from airborne viruses.
 Overcrowded facilities, close-contact settings, and poor ventilation create an ideal environment for the spread of viruses like SARS-CoV-2.
-It has been proven that viruses survive best in low humidity environments, controlling the relative humidity (RH) levels decreases the spread of viruses and improves the overall health of staff and incarcerated people.
+It has been proven that viruses survive best in low humidity environments; controlling the relative humidity (RH) levels decrease the spread of viruses and improves the overall health of staff and incarcerated people.

 Inmates are infected with the coronavirus at a rate more than five times higher than the national overall rate1.
-Dry air allows infectious particles to survive longer in the air and on surfaces which increases transmission between inmates and staff.
-With the installment of a humidification system, correctional facilities can reduce the transmission, infectivity, and severity of COVID-19 and other viruses to better protect the inmates, staff and the community at large.
+Dry air allows infectious particles to survive longer in the air and on surfaces, increasing transmission between inmates and staff.
+By installing a humidification system, correctional facilities can reduce the transmission, infectivity, and severity of COVID-19 and other viruses to better protect the inmates, staff, and the community.

 Correctional facilities are navigating seemingly endless challenges – from enforcing “Stay With Unit” plans that prevent inmates from intermingling with others to preemptive releases to ensuring an adequate supply of personal protective equipment (PPE) is available.
 Humidification is a critical component of the HVAC system for the protection of staff, inmates, visitors, and the surrounding community.